A computer purchase is a financial transaction.

 Personal Account: Debit the Receiver and Credit the Giver

 Now we understand the transaction and have all the necessary fundamentals to record the journal entry.
-So, we are all set to move into the primary aspect of this article.
+We are now ready to move on to the central aspect of this article.

 Purchased Computer Journal Entry

 We can record the transaction using two approaches.
-The first one involves the Vendor payable GL, and the other excludes such liability accounts.
+The first involves the Vendor-payable GL, and the other excludes such liability accounts.
 We can follow either approach.
-However, the result (journal entries) will be the same.
+However, the result (i.e., the journal entries) will be the same.

 Primary Approach